-Headquartered at St. Phillips
+Start at St. Philips

 Richard Siewers was born enslaved in 1835 in North Carolina.
 By the spring of 1865 the Civil War was ending.
 On April 10, Union General William J. Palmer stayed overnight in Salem.
 In the coming weeks, Confederates from General Robert E. Lee’s surrendered army passed through Salem daily.
 Certainly, news was circulating about the end of the war and hopes for freedom.
 At the Sunday service in the African Church on May 21, 1865 a large crowd gathered from Salem and the area.
 According to the “Negro Church Diary” for May 21: “The church was crowded with colored people, and a few whites, it having become known that the Rev. Mr. Clark, chaplain of the 10th Regt.
 Ohio Cavalry, would speak.”
 Richard Siewers and his neighbors were likely among the congregation that day who heard the Rev. Clark read scripture, deliver remarks, and read two general orders from General John M. Schofield, declaring the enslaved to be free.
 Follow Richard Siewer’s journey to emancipation and land ownership, as one of the first residents of Happy Hill in 1872.